Saturday, October 29, 2022

 • Another problem I have with this is the length.
 This did NOT need to be five minutes long.

-• I did like the twist at the end where one sign that has a genuine heartwarming message also says “We Suspect Dad Had A Secret Family”.
+• I did like the twist at the end where one sign that has a genuine heartwarming message flips down to reveal “We Suspect Dad Had A Secret Family”.

 • Despite some laughs here and there, this was overall mediocre.